AP news guide: Nov. 6 general election in Kentucky

 ROWAN COUNTY CLERK

 Rowan County Clerk Kim Davis went to jail in 2015 for refusing to issue marriage licenses after same-sex marriage became legal.
-Now, she's facing the voters as she runs for a second term.
-Davis faces Democrat Elwood Caudill Jr. in a rematch of the 2014 Democratic primary, where Davis won by 23 votes.
-Davis is now a Republican.
-Caudill has sought to downplay the marriage license controversy, while promising he will treat everyone equally.
-Davis has doubled down on her decision , saying she was protecting the state Constitution.
+Now, she's out of a job.
+Voters elected Democrat Elwood Caudill Jr. with 54 percent of the vote.

 MARSY'S LAW

-A proposed amendment to Kentucky's Constitution would guarantee crime victims have the right to be notified and present for most court proceedings.
-It would also give them "standing" to hire a lawyer and ask a judge to enforce those rights.
-It's known as "Marsy's Law" in memory of a slain California college student.
-Kentucky is one of six states voting on the amendment.
-The Kentucky Association of Criminal Defense Attorneys opposes it, saying it will have unintended consequences .

-The election is Nov.
-6, but the results will be on hold.
+Kentucky voters overwhelmingly approved an amendment to the state's Constitution to guarantee rights for crime victims, including the right to be notified of and present for most court proceedings.
+But the results will be on hold.
 That's because a state judge ruled the question on the ballot is unconstitutionally vague.
 The ruling is being appealed, but a final decision won't come until after the election.
-That means the votes will be counted, but state officials will wait to certify the results.
+That means Tuesday's votes were counted, but state officials will wait to certify the results.

 SUPREME COURT